6 Best Intrusion Detection & Prevention Systems for 2025

 • Customizable reports: View critical security events and needed remediation in a single interface.

-• Vulnerability detection: Network and mail protocols supported include HTTP, POP, IMAP, and SMTP.
+• Vulnerability detection: Supported network and mail protocols include HTTP, POP, IMAP, and SMTP.

 • Policy configuration: Develop policies based on tags for vendor, protocol, file type, and threat year.

-• Virtual patching: Security updates happen automatically every 2 hours via the Check Point security gateway.
+• Virtual patching: Security updates happen automatically every two hours via the Check Point security gateway.

 Check Point Quantum interface.